 ‘Thanks for all you have done – hugely appreciated.
 You were brilliant, very patient, kind and understanding.’
 Alastair Loudon (self-published author of Gentry Links).
 Alastair has also contributed a blog – have a look to find out more about his book!

 If you and your fellow writers would like me to visit to talk about editing and publishing, do get in touch!
 I offer workshops or talks, and/or a series of one-to-ones to discuss your work.
 It can be a fun way to get an insight into the editorial process, and also helps spread the cost.
-I can travel out to most places within reasonable reach of Edinburgh, although I would need my travel expenses covered on top of me fee.
+I am more than happy to travel to most places within reasonable reach of Edinburgh.
 Get in touch to discuss a visit!

 My Services and What is ...? pages give some specific information on different elements of editorial work.
 If you'd like to learn more about the editorial and publishing process, keep an eye on my blog and check out the Tips & Tools page – I have an ever-growing list of things to add.
 If you have a question or a suggestion for something to add to Tips & Tools, or the blog, get in touch and I’ll do my best to write a short piece about it – or if I don’t know the answer, I’ll find someone who does!